Do you grind your teeth?

 There are several types of treatment options for patients who grind their teeth.
 Treatment for teeth grinding will vary from patient to patient, depending on the cause and condition of your oral health.
 Dr. Thompson will recommend appropriate dental treatment to repair any damage that may have occurred and to address your symptoms.

 The most conservative treatment approach uses a custom mouthguard to reposition the jaw and minimize teeth grinding.
-Dr. Thompson will take the time with each patient to create a personalized TMJ therapy plan best suited to their dental health issues.
+Dr. Thompson will take the time with each patient to create a personalized therapy plan best suited to their dental health issues.

-- Orthodontics: Dr. Thompson may suggest using braces to align the teeth properly.
+Orthodontics: Dr. Thompson may suggest using braces to align the teeth properly.

-- Bite equilibration: bite correction therapy will involve subtle adjustments to the teeth to restore balance in the bite.
+Bite equilibration: bite correction therapy will involve subtle adjustments to the teeth to restore balance in the bite.

 For more complex cases or situations where teeth are damaged, we may recommend a restorative procedure to bring the bite back into proper alignment and prevent teeth grinding and its effects.
 Resolving teeth grinding will improve your dental health and your daily quality of life if you have been suffering from discomfort or difficulty chewing.
 The goal of your treatment is to restore and maintain your oral health.